akka/alpakka/docs/src/main/paradox/cassandra.md

 # Cassandra Connector

 The Cassandra connector allows you to read and write to Cassandra.
-You can query a stream of rows from @scaladoc[CassandraSource](akka.stream.alpakka.cassandra.scaladsl.CassandraSource$) or use prepared statements to insert or update with @scaladoc[CassandraSink](akka.stream.alpakka.cassandra.scaladsl.CassandraSink$).
+You can query a stream of rows from @scaladoc[CassandraSource](akka.stream.alpakka.cassandra.scaladsl.CassandraSource$) or use prepared statements to insert or update with @scaladoc[CassandraFlow](akka.stream.alpakka.cassandra.scaladsl.CassandraFlow$) or @scaladoc[CassandraSink](akka.stream.alpakka.cassandra.scaladsl.CassandraSink$).

 ### Reported issues